 If you relate to this story, you’ve probably dated someone on the sociopath spectrum: people who lack empathy and remorse, who thrive on power and control.

-There’s so much to say about all of this, which is why I’m launching a series here and on Girl Boner Radio.
-I’ll be chatting with two inspiring women who’ve found healing after their own relationships with sociopathic men, a bold woman who is in a such a relationship now and two psychologists.
-We’ll cover the basics, such as sociopaths defined, common traits and related myths, and ways to move on and heal once you’ve fallen prey to one, and more.
-I really hope you’ll tune in!
+There’s so much to say about all of this, which is why I launched a series on this blog and on Girl Boner Radio.
+I chatted with inspiring women who found healing after their own relationships with sociopathic men, a bold woman who is in a such a relationship now and two psychologists.
+We covered the basics, such as “what is a sociopath?,” common signs of narcissists and sociopaths, related myths, and ways to move on and heal once you’ve fallen prey to a hurtful one, and more.
+To read and listen, check out the links below.

 And if you’re feeling lost within and controlled by a relationship, I hope you’ll start believing in the healthier, happier future you deserve.
 Sometimes the most important thing we can do is recognize that the little voice deep within whispering this isn’t right is brilliant, and worth listening to—even if our hearts can’t catch up with it just yet.

 Do you relate to my story?
 How have you healed from a hurtful relationship?
-Any questions you’d like to ask my guests?
 I love hearing from you. ♥